Common Cause And Vision Lifecycle (CCVL)

 - Because CCVL Internet applications are not available yet, the process can only be applied manually.

-- Does not resolve military conflicts
+- Does not resolve military conflicts in-progress

-- Must be nonpolitical.
+- Remain strictly nonpolitical.

 Sections Below are Not Complete